ABOUT US

 Maria Chrissafi

-Head of Finance and Human Resources
+Head of Finance & Human Resources

 Maria holds a bachelor’s degree in Business Administration and a University degree in Economics and Finance for Business and Organizations Management.
 She is a freelancer tax consultant.
 After many years of working in the field of environmental organizations combined with her love for the environment, the sea and the Cyclades, she started working with CPF in January of 2024 to manage the finances and accounting.
 Since July 2024, she works as the Head of Finance and HR in the CPF team.